cpetry/AntSim/tutorials/01_moving.md

 ```javascript
 [ActionType.MOVE, DirectionType.<direction>, <rotation>];
 ```
-The direction parameter can be Direction.FORWARD | BACKWARD | NONE.
+The <direction> parameter can be FORWARD, BACKWARD or NONE.<br>
+<b>Keep in mind</b>: Ants can't move backwards as fast as they move forwards.

 Rotations are always given in degree relative to the ants current heading.
 If you like to use radians just convert it with
 ```javascript